mmanoharrepo/resistorohmcalculator/README.md

 # Resistor OhmValue Calculator

 This project contains UI and Api to build a tool for calculating Resitor OhmValue Calculator.
-UI is built using REACT and Api is built using Asp.net Core.

 - Api contains calculator logic.
 - Web contains Ui.